nycresistor/Future-Crew/server/protocol.md

 Begin Game
 ----------

-Initiated by the server.
 Start a game that the console had returned as a response to a game request.

 Query:
 {